568th Air Defense Group: Cold War

-During the Cold War the group was reconstituted, redesignated as the 568th Air Base Group, and activated at McGuire AFB in 1952 in a major reorganization of ADC responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
+During the Cold War the group was reconstituted, redesignated as the 568th Air Base Group, and activated at McGuire Air Force Base, New Jersey in 1952 in a major reorganization of Air Defense Command (ADC) responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to the best tactical advantage.
 It replaced the 52nd Air Base Group as host unit for McGuire.
 The group was assigned seven squadrons to perform its support responsibilities.
 It also maintained aircraft stationed at McGuire.

 The group was redesignated as the 568th Air Defense Group in 1953 and assumed responsibility for air defense of Northeast United States.
 It was assigned the 2d and 5th Fighter-Interceptor Squadrons (FIS), flying early radar equipped and 20mm cannon armed Lockheed F-94 Starfire aircraft from the 4709th Defense Wing as its operational elements.
 The 2nd and 5th FIS were already stationed at McGuire.
 The same month that it transferred to the 568th, the 2nd FIS briefly traded its F-94s for Republic F-84 Thunderjet Aircraft.
 Both the 2nd and 5th FIS converted to radar equipped and Mighty Mouse rocket armed North American F-86 Sabres in July 1953.

 In 1954, McGuire AFB transferred from ADC to Military Air Transport Service, and the group was inactivated.
 The group's support components were replaced by elements of the 1611th Air Transport Wing Its operational flying squadrons were assigned back to the 4709th Air Defense Wing.
 The group was disbanded once again in 1984.